jupyterlab/jupyterlab-celltags/README.md

 # jupyterlab-celltags

+### Note: A new version of celltags is currently being developed to be merged into core JupyterLab.
+This repo is no longer being actively maintained.

 [![Binder](https://beta.mybinder.org/badge.svg)](https://mybinder.org/v2/gh/jupyterlab/jupyterlab-celltags/master?urlpath=lab)

 The JupyterLab cell tags extension enables users to easily add, view, and manipulate descriptive tags for notebook cells.
 The extension includes the functionality to select all cells with a given tag, supporting the performance of any operation on those cells.